Social Media Marketing For Dentists

 What should you budget for social media as a dental clinic?

-Most dental clinics will start with around 1k a month + specialist fees.
+Here's a handr.
+As a general guide, most dental clinics will start with around 1k a month + specialist fees.
 Anything less than that and it's likely you're dealing with a newbie service provider OR, are dabbling in some DIY.
 Both of these options are a resource risk.

 Some geographic regions and specialist services, like orthodontics, may require a higher budget.
 This is because these services have what we call a longer lead-in time, (kind of like a deliberation phase), and higher-priced services tend to have more advertising competition.
 It's that competition that drives ad platform pricing higher.